 What Does the GED Test Cover?

-The General Educational Development (GED) tests are developed by the American Council on Education (www.acenuet.edu).
-The tests cover five subject areas that are similar to what students would have studied if they obtained a traditional high school diploma.
-These areas are Writing, Reading, Science, Social Studies and Mathematics.
-A majority of the GED exam is multiple-choice, but the Writing section contains an essay requirement and the Math section has non-multiple-choice questions.
+The General Educational Development (GED) tests are developed by the American Council on Education and Pearson Vue.
+The tests cover four subject areas that are similar to what students would have studied if they obtained a traditional high school diploma.
+These areas are science, social studies, mathematical reasoning, and reasoning through language arts.
+The GED exam consists of multiple-choice questions, reading tasks, short answer, and extended response questions.

 How Do I Register for the GED?

 Individuals need to register on the GED website.